Development delay in children < 6 years

 Highly desirable Information – may change triage category

-• Pregnancy and birth history
+• Birth history

 • Other past medical history

-• School or Child Care Centre observations.
+• School or Child Care Centre observations / reports

 • Family history (parental consanguinity, history of neurological disorders, learning or developmental problems)

-• If the child is in foster care please provide the name and regional office for the Child Safety Officer who is the responsible case manager
+• If the child is in foster care, please provide the name and regional office for the Child Safety Officer who is the responsible case manager

 Desirable information- will assist at consultation